Joseph Brotherton: Bible Christian Church

 In 1805 he joined the Salford Swedenborgian Church.
 The church, led by William Cowherd, was renamed the Bible Christian Church in 1809.
 In 1816 Cowherd died, and Brotherton became a minister.
 The church required abstention from the eating of meat or drinking of alcohol.
-In 1812, his wife Martha authored Vegetable Cookery, the first vegetarian cookbook.
+In 1812, his wife authored Vegetable Cookery, the first vegetarian cookbook.

-In 1819, aged only thirty-six, Brotherton retired from the family business in order to devote his energy to his ministry.
+In 1819, aged 36, Brotherton retired from the family business in order to devote his energy to his ministry.
 He used his position to actively improve the conditions of workers and campaign for reforms.
 Among his achievements were the building of schools, the opening of a lending library and the establishment of a fund to support the victims of the Peterloo Massacre.
 He was a member of the Portico Library, an overseer of the poor and a justice of the peace.

 Membership of the Little Circle

 From 1815 Brotherton was a member of a group of Nonconformist Liberals, meeting in the Manchester home of John Potter, termed the Little Circle.
 Other members of the group included: John Edward Taylor (founder of The Manchester Guardian), Archibald Prentice (later editor of the Manchester Times), John Shuttleworth (industrialist and municipal reformer), Absalom Watkin (parliamentary reformer and anti corn law campaigner), William Cowdray Jnr (editor of the Manchester Gazette), Thomas Potter (later first mayor of Manchester) and Richard Potter (later MP for Wigan).
 In 1820 Brotherton, Shuttleworth and Thomas Potter founded the Manchester Chamber of Commerce.

 In 1821, after the Peterloo Massacre and the government-led closure of the Manchester Observer, the group without Cowdroy backed John Edward Taylor in founding the Manchester Guardian newspaper.

 After the death of John Potter, the Potter brothers formed a second Little Circle group, to begin a campaign for parliamentary reform.
 This called for the better proportional representation in the Houses of Parliament from the rotten boroughs towards the fast-growing industrialised towns of Birmingham, Leeds, Manchester and Salford.
 After the petition raised on behalf of the group by Absalom Watkin, Parliament passed the Reform Act 1832.